 The organisation operates entirely on a volunteer and donation basis.
 So, whether you’re a local or visitor, there are many ways that you can help.

-This is one of the simplest ways to contribute to the replanting.
-While out walking around the lake on paths like the Millennium Track, keep an eye out for Te Kakano’s signage.
-There, you’ll find big drums full of water with buckets to water the plants in the surrounding area.
-Be sure to try to water the plants furthest away from the drum, as these are usually the ones that get the least amount of love!
+The drums are full of water and have a bucket that you can use to water the plants in the surrounding area.
+Try to water the plants furthest away from the drum, as these are usually the ones that get the least amount of watering.

-The Trust grows between 5,000 & 8,000 plants every year.
-That’s a lot of plants!
-If you don’t have time to volunteer, consider donating to the organization through their website.
+The Trust grows between 10,000 and 15,000 plants every year.
+If you don’t have time to volunteer, consider donating to the organisation through their website.